 Hide

-This is why we have developed an accredited Independent Stalking Advocacy Caseworker (ISAC) training course with the University of Brighton.
-This training will enable Paladin to establish a network of ISACs across the UK as satellites to the national service which will save lives, give victims quality of life and reduce levels of isolation.
+Paladin developed an accredited Independent Stalking Advocacy Caseworker (ISAC) training course, designed for professionals working with victims of stalking.
+This training has enabled Paladin to establish a network of ISACs across the UK.

 Why do we need ISACs?

-• Advocacy to ensure your voice is heard and the risk is recognised by professional
+• Advocacy to ensure your voice is heard through the criminal justice system

 • Risk assessment and individualised safety planning

-• Support through the Criminal and Civil Courts process
+• Guidance through the Criminal and Civil Courts process

 • Access to stalking trauma support group